All Episodes

 Unitive consciousness means you feel connected to the whole.

-I think that we're going to move towards alternative healing, Towards awareness of we already are, of diet, of not smoking, of exercise, leading to healing and eventually to self-generation and life extension.
+I think that we're going to move towards alternative healing, towards awareness of what we already are, of diet, of not smoking, of exercise, leading to healing and eventually to self-generation and life extension.

 I think that the internet and the global intelligence system is going to increase our intelligence to a radical degree.

-I think that we're going to be able to live not only on this earth but in the solar system and that we'll have space habitat, energy, And eventually, we will build a new environment in space, much like the biosphere was built on this Earth.
+I think that we're going to be able to live not only on this Earth but in the solar system, and that we'll have space habitats, energy, and eventually we will build a new environment in space, much like the biosphere was built on this Earth.

 Won't individualism almost automatically, if what you envision is to come true, be suppressed or disappear?

-I think that individualism as separate and self-centered, alienated That may come to an end, but the next stage of individualism that I've discovered in my own life and in many other people's lives is when you find what your life purpose is and find out how to co-operate and co-create, you become more unique, more individual through your participation in the whole, rather than through your separation from it.
+But the next stage of individualism that I've discovered in my own life and in many other people's life is when you find what your life purpose is and find out how to co-operate and co-create, you become more unique, more individual through your participation in the whole rather than through your separation from it.

 And the word Bucky Fuller and others used is the word called synergy.